DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/grouping.md

     <TableGroupRow />
   </Grid>
 ```
-For complex groupings scenarios, pass your grouping function to the `LocalGrouping` plugin’s `getGroupKey` property.
+When a returned value from the `getGroupValue` is not primitive, it is needed to define a custom `getGroupKey` function.
+This function is needed to get a string from a non-primitive value returned by the `getGroupValue` function in order to check groups equality.
+In other words, the `getGroupKey` function is a hash function used to identify equality of complex objects.
 This function should return the custom key value by which the rows will be grouped.
 In the following example, all records are divided into two groups by the first letter of the `name` column.
-Also the `groupCellTemplate` property of the `TableGroupRow` is used to provide a custom appearance for the group rows.
+Also, the `groupCellTemplate` property of the `TableGroupRow` is used to provide a custom appearance for the group rows.

 .embedded-demo(grouping/local-grouping-custom-advanced)